 Header

-An accounting cover letter should take up a business format since it is a matter of official record.
+The cover letter should take up a business format since it is a matter of official record.
 Therefore, it is an excellent way to introduce your professionalism through a cover letter.
 Also, it goes into your employee file if you get the position.

 The cover letter should therefore have a header that outlines the following information:

-Your name and contact details: The next item is writing your name and contact information after skipping a line.
+• Your name and contact details: The next item is writing your name and contact information after skipping a line.
 This includes your official name, street address, city, state, and zip code.

-Recipient’s name and contact details: After your contact information, skip a line and address the letter to the appropriate staff member and company.
-If you know the recruiter’s or hiring manager’s name, address it to them.
+• Recipient’s name and contact details: After your contact information, skip a line and address the letter to the appropriate staff member and company.
+If you know the recruiter or hiring manager’s name, address it to them.
 However, if you are not familiar with their name, you can use applicable terms such as “Hiring manager/officer” or “hiring committee.”
 Then indicate the company address, city, state, and zip code.

-The subject of the letter: A subject line should also be included.
+• The subject of the letter: A subject line should also be included.
 Ensure the subject communicates the letter’s purpose of seeking employment for an accountant job.

-Salutation: After the subject line, add a formal and respectful salutation.
+• Salutation: After the subject line, add a formal and respectful salutation.
 The salutation should include Mr/Mrs/Ms followed by their last name.
-Respective titles such as Dr. can also be used.
+Respective titles, such as Dr., can also be used.

 Introduction

-The next section of the accounting cover letter is the introduction.
+The next section of the cover letter is the introduction.
 The introduction must include the purpose of the letter, the position you are applying for, and where you heard about the job vacancy.

 Body

 The body of the letter should get into details about how the applicant is suited for the position.
-This section should discuss the following details in one or two paragraphs.

 Show your passion for the job